janpstrunn/hydra-player/README.md

 ## How to use it

-Just open the `hydra-player` file using the browser, choose your files and enjoy.
+Just open the `hydra-player.html` file using the browser, choose your files and enjoy.

 ## Footage:
 ![Hydra Player](https://github.com/janpstrunn/hydra-player/blob/main/hydra.png)